 There's no question that patients benefit.
 Doing things in a ... using materials that are more durable or more lasting or more cosmetically look ...
 I can match teeth so much better than we could.
 But even with all of the technology, the important part is giving the care to people while we're doing it.
 Once or twice a day somebody is overcome with how happy they are that we were able to solve their problem, and that's so rewarding.
 To help people that way, it's great.
 I love dentistry.

 Dr. Kenneth Weddell had been a practicing dentist for more than 25 years before moving to Minnesota.
 He graduated from the University of Detroit Mercy School of Dentistry and owned his own practice in western Michigan.

 In September 2012, Dr. Weddell moved to Bloomington, Minnesota, to be close to his new grandson (and now his granddaughter, too!).
-He replaced Dr. Richard Render, who had retired.
-Dr. Weddell, who has now been in practice for three decades, is striving to continue the high-quality patient care with the help of Dr. Render’s kind staff.
+Dr. Weddell, who has been in practice for over three decades, strives to deliver high-quality patient care to the community with help from his kind staff.

 Dr. Weddell has taken many continuing dental education classes at the University of Minnesota as well.
 He was the second dentist to complete level III of their esthetic dental continuum in 2006.
 Throughout his career, he has been a member of the American Dental Association (ADA), the Michigan Dental Association, and now the Minnesota Dental Association.

 Dr. Weddell is thrilled to be here in Minnesota.
 This is where his family is, and he looks forward to being part of the Bloomington community and surrounding areas for many years to come.